Rare Xbox games are not unheard of, but are a much smaller selection overall compared to those in demand on other formats from the same time period.

 The two Steel Battalion titles are notable for including hugely complex, giant controllers featuring an array of switches, sticks and pedals (the red eject button even came with a safety cover that had to be flipped open for the button to be pressed).

-Punishingly difficult but hugely immersive, Steel Battalion is the very definition of a limited, rare collector’s edition game – and boxed, used copies can fetch $1600 or more with ease.
+Punishingly difficult but hugely immersive, Steel Battalion is the very definition of a limited, rare collector’s edition game.
+But the ‘not for resale’ pilot is one of the rarest examples of them all, with one copy recently selling for $1,250.